-The EFSA allocates to each individual academy their budget figure annually.
+The ESFA allocates to each individual academy their budget figure annually.
 A recharge is levied on each academy in the Trust (currently 3%) to cover centrally provided services.
-The Board of Trustees delegate to the Local Governing Body the responsibility to implement a detailed budget for the year, using the Trust's budget planning format.
-Monthly monitoring is the responsibility of the school HT, with the support of Schools Financial Services Contracts Officer.
-Each school's budget monthly monitoring is reported to the CFO monthly.
+The Board of Trustees delegate to the Local Governing Body the responsibility to set and manage a detailed budget for the year.
+Monthly monitoring is the responsibility of the school HT, with the support the Chief Finance Officer.
+Each school's budget monitoring is reported to the Finance Committee three times a year.

-In year variances below the sum of £5000 can be made by the HT provided that their school's overall budget share remains unchanged.
+In year variances below the sum of £5000 can be made by the HT provided that their school's overall agreed expenditure remains unchanged.